d-protsenko/tutorials/quickstart/how_to_start.md

 If you see this, then your feature has been successfully loaded.
 However, there's one problem - we can't access it.
 Why we were writing so many handlers for the stateful actor, if we can't simply access it when the server started?

-And here's comes another part in feature development - we need to write additional features to access our newly written actor.
+And here comes another part in feature development - we need to write additional features to access our newly written actor.
 We need to write 4 features:
 * `get-item`
 * `set-item`
 * `remove-item`